varya/varya.github.com/content/life/little-suomi-27-2017/index_en.md

 ---
 title: My little Suomi, week 27, year 2017

 date: 2017-07-06
 v2: true

 layout: post
+---

----A couple of years ago, during our first time in Finland, I published a few posts about small things I noticed in my new basic life.
+A couple of years ago, during our first time in Finland, I published a few posts about small things I noticed in my new basic life.
 Sometimes, there is a lot to share, but these things are not on the same topic.
 However, still interesting.